MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Narrator View

-In the next video, I'll show you how to deploy, run, and debug code on Raspberry Pi.
+That's it for this video!
+In the next video, I'll show you how to deploy, run, and debug code on ARM devices like Raspberry Pi.
+I'll see you then!